IseanB/UCR-Drone-Control/README.md

 # UCR Drone Control

-This repository uses various control and robotics libraries to autonomously control drone(s).
+This repository combines a trajectory planning, communication protocol, and robotics libraries to autonomously control drone(s).
 Our code is built with the [ROS (Melodic)](http://wiki.ros.org/melodic) and [PX4 Autopilot](https://github.com/PX4/PX4-Autopilot) frameworks to develop drone control software.
 The [MAV Trajectory Generation](https://github.com/ethz-asl/mav_trajectory_generation) library generates an optimized, minimum snap, path for our drone(s) to follow.
 Finally, [MAVLink (MAVROS)](http://wiki.ros.org/mavros) is our primary messaging protocol, interfacing with the drone(s).

 ---